mattermost/mattermost/CONTRIBUTING.md

     - Assigns `1: PM Review` label within 1 business day after the PR is submitted.
     - Assigns PM reviewer under Assignees.
 Those related to end user features are assigned to @esethna, others to @jasonblais.
 PM re-assigns as needed.
  - PM
    - Applies milestone for next release if the PM thinks there is enough time for the PR to be merged and sufficiently tested on `master` before code complete.
-Otherwise to a future release, letting submitted know that PR may have a delay in review due to the release cycle.
+Otherwise moved to a future release, letting submitter know that PR may have a delay in review due to the release cycle.
  - Follows up with contributor if the CLA has not been signed.
 If no response within 7 days, PM closes the issue.
- - PM verifies there is a corresponding Jira ticket or GitHub issue.
+ - PM verifies there is a corresponding JIRA ticket or GitHub issue.

 Next, the PM tests changes on a spinmint test server:
  - PM tests and verifies pull requests via the `Setup Test Server` label.
 Initial review is completed within 2 business days.